 It wasn’t until my brain fog lifted that I realized it had been there.

 These days I’m sharp as a tack, super clear, mentally tough and I’m bursting with creativity.
-I’m managing multiple program launches at one time, I hardly need a list for the little things any more, I can easily recall details, I’m knocking out tasks left and right without feeling physically or mentally exhausted, and I have energy to spare for social activities.
+I’m managing multiple program launches at one time, I hardly need a list for the little things anymore, I can easily recall details, I’m knocking out tasks left and right without feeling physically or mentally exhausted, and I have the energy to spare for social activities.

 Sometimes we only know what we know until we experience something different.
 It took getting out of the fog for me to realize I had been in it for so long.